spawnfest/beam-craft/docs/architecture.md

 Client handlers are Ranch processes that handle translating to and from our game server message format.

 The game server is responsible for managing world state and routing messages and whatnot.
+The map server is responsible for managing all of the blocks and updating things like flowing water.